 - They provide structures that facilitate the work

-- Communicative leaders set clear expectations for quality, productivity, and professionalism
+- Communicative leaders set clear expectations for quality, employee productivity, and professionalism

 - They are approachable, respectful, and express concern for employees